mwandelt/Filer/README.md

 # Customising Prefixes and Names

-If you want Filer to name the generated lock folder differently or use another prefix for temporary files and backup files, just set the respective properties of the Filer object.
+If you want Filer to name the generated lock folder differently or use other prefixes for temporary files and backup files, just set the respective properties of the Filer object.
 Have a look at the source code --- the names of the properties should be pretty much self-explanatory.